 Karen joined the board in May 2013.
 Karen is a financial management professional with over 30 years of experience in a wide variety of roles with the credit union industry.
 She was raised in Florida but has been in California for almost 20 years.
 She is an avid golfer and will be sharing her expertise in organizing golf tournament with Loaves and Fishes in the coming years.
 She came to the board after reading about our dining room in Antioch and the positive impact it has on that community's citizens.
 Karen lives in Clayton

 Rhea is a native of Contra Costa and is a former teacher and bookseller.
 She has a BA from Gonzaga University in Spokane and has done graduate work at University of San Francisco.
 She has been involved with Loaves and Fishes as a volunteer for over 12 years and on the Board since 2009.
 She is active in Just Faith, SJV Women"s Board and SJV Bereavement Hospitality and Grief Support.
 Rhea lives in Walnut Creek.

 Geoffrey is the owner of Green Escrow Services located in Pleasanton, CA and serving the northern California area.
 Mr Disch has been a supporter of Loaves and Fishes through his sponsoring and organizing an annual golf tournament since 2013.
-He resides in Danville with his wife Julie.
-He is a member of the San Ramon Rotarty club serving as an officer.
+He is a member of the San Ramon Rotary club, serving as an officer, and resides in Danville.
 He joined the Board in July 2016.